Anneli Jäätteenmäki

-Anneli Tuulikki Jäätteenmäki (born 11 February 1955) is a Finnish politician who was the first female Prime Minister of Finland from 17 April 2003 to 24 June 2003.
+Anneli Tuulikki Jäätteenmäki (born 11 February 1955) is a Finnish politician who was the first female and 39th prime minister of Finland from 17 April 2003 to 24 June 2003.
 From 2004 until 2019, she served as a Member of the European Parliament (MEP) from Finland.

 Background and career

-Jäätteenmäki was born on a small farm in the forests of Ostrobothnia in Finland.
+Jäätteenmäki was born on a small farm in the forests of South Ostrobothnia in Finland.
 Her brother was to take over the farm, so the daughters of the family went to school.
 Jäätteenmäki became a member of the Centre Party and was active in student politics.
 She earned a master's degree in law in 1980 and worked as a lawyer for the party's parliamentary group from 1981 until 1987, when she was elected to the Finnish Parliament (Eduskunta).
 Jäätteenmäki was Minister of Justice from 1994 to 1995, then her party became part of the opposition.
 She was elected as chairwoman of the Centre Party of Finland from 18 June 2000 to 5 October 2003, although the first year was as acting leader during Esko Aho's sabbatical leave to lecture at Harvard University.

-Prime Minister
+Prime minister

 After eight years in opposition, she led the Centre Party of Finland to a narrow victory over the formerly largest party, the Social Democratic Party of Finland, in the parliamentary elections of 2003.
 According to the new constitution, which was in effect for the first time after this election, she was thereby given the first opportunity to form a new Cabinet.
 After successful coalition negotiations with the Social Democrats and the Swedish People's Party, she came to head a coalition cabinet which chiefly continued on the lines of its predecessor, Paavo Lipponen's second Cabinet, but introduced new measures to stimulate the economy, including tax cuts.

 During her brief time in office, Finland was the only country in the world to have women as both prime minister and president, a situation underlined by the fact that half her cabinet were women; but at the same time there was another country, New Zealand, whose head of state Queen Elizabeth II (in office 1952-2022), her New Zealand representative Governor-General Silvia Cartwright (in office 2001-6), Prime Minister Helen Clark (in office 1999–2008) and Chief Justice Sian Elias (in office 1999–2019) were all female.
 (Anneli Jäätteenmäki's short term as Prime Minister of Finland is, however, not the shortest in the history of Finland.
 Beside caretaker cabinets and temporary prime ministers appointed due to the death or disease of the predecessor, Juho Heikki Vennola headed a Cabinet which lasted only for a little more than a month February–March 1931, in connection with the Lapua Movement's vociferous anti-democratic demands for influence on the presidential election.)